tyler-dane/ping-puma/README.md

 ### Follow on-screen instructions from http://127.0.0.1:8000/pings/
 Now that the server is running and default data is imported, you should be able to start using the app!

-Feel free to email me if you have any issues: tyler.hitzeman@gmail.com

 ----
 # Design Decisions